Kaaka Muttai: Box office

 In the first day of its release, Kaaka Muttai collected ₹90 lakh worldwide, with ₹40 lakh accounting from the Chennai city box-office collection from 144 shows.
 The film's collection steadily increased to ₹1.10 crore upon the second day and ₹1.35 crore on the third day, totalling up to ₹3.35 crore, as the three-day collection.
 According to trade analyst Trinath, the number was considered as a "phenomenal" figure, as the film had no star cast.
 The number of shows steadily increased from 192 screens, owing to the positive response from the audience, which boosted the weekday collections as the film had collected ₹85 lakh (on 8 June) and ₹92 lakh (on 9 June), respectively.
 The film had collected ₹7.1 crore, domestically at the first week of its release.
 Within ten days, the film had earned ₹8.6 crore, according to Taran Adarsh.
 The film's overall collection stands at ₹12 crore from three weeks.
 Its success at the box-office, was noted by trade analysts and film critics, that how content-oriented films triumph over commercial South Indian films.
 G. Dhananjayan also noted Kaaka Muttai's success as an example, that how content-oriented films fare well, as few anticipated big-budget films in Tamil fared badly at the box-office.
 Many news articles, listed the film as one of the "most profitable films of 2015".
-Kaaka Muttai was listed second at Kollywood's hit-films produced in a limted budget in 2015 according to The Times of India.
+Kaaka Muttai was listed second at Kollywood's hit-films produced in a limited budget in 2015 according to The Times of India.
 The film ran for 50 days in theatres.

 Critical response

 Kaaka Muttai received universal critical acclaim, praising the direction, script, screenplay, performances and other technical aspects of the film.
-On the review aggregator website Rotten Tomatoes, the film received an average rating of 86% based on 15 reviews, with an average rating of 7.25/10.